sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/README.md

 | `interval` | `uint8_t` | The time interval between scroll step - values listed in ```scrollRight``` |

 ### scrollLeft()
-This method is called start the device scrolling the displayed graphics to the left.
+This method is called start to the device scrolling the displayed graphics to the left.
 This action is performed immediately.

 The screen will scroll until the ```scrollStop()``` method is called.